Organizational Dynamics Programs

 icon

-Number of years Penn has offered the Organizational Dynamics degree
+Number of years Penn has offered the Organizational Dynamics Programs degree

 Professional outcomes

-Each alumni story is as unique as the individualized program of study they created within the Organizational Dynamics program.
-Our students come from every part of the global workplace, from small start-ups to large multinational corporations, and from both the public and private sectors.
-Our graduates have managed emergence and created positive disruption in a wide variety of industries, including finance, medicine, hospitality, business coaching, and more.
-Many have used the culminating capstone project to develop a plan for strategic development, change management, or innovation management and apply it directly to the workplace.
-Others have used their master’s education as the foundation for a career change or for further graduate studies.
+Each alumni’s story is as unique as their individualized program of study.
+Our graduates have managed emergence and created positive disruption in a wide variety of industries, including finance, medicine, hospitality, military, coaching, nonprofit leadership, and more.
+Many have used the culminating capstone project to plan for strategic development, change management, or innovation leadership and apply it directly to the workplace.
+Others have used their master’s education as the foundation for career change, advancement, or further graduate studies.

 Learn more about student and alumni accomplishments >